How to Travel Switzerland on a Budget & Still Love It

 Shares

-I do not drink much coffee but treat myself to one cappuccino a day or every other day.
-I often pay about 5, 6, or even 7 CHF for one cappuccino.
-Even takeaway coffee is expensive and is about 4-5 CHF.
+Now, I’m not much of a coffee enthusiast, but I do treat myself to a cappuccino once a day, or every other day.
+I often find myself shelling out about 5, 6, or even 7 CHF for a single cappuccino, and even takeout coffee doesn’t come cheap, hovering around 4-5 CHF.

 Bernina Express in Switzerland in the winter, Valposchiavo